ksu-mechatronics-research/YAD2K/README.md

 It was able to label some images with test_yolo.py, so it should work.

+Note: To generate the .h5, I had to grab the new yolo .cfg from the darkent github.

 ## YAD2K: Yet Another Darknet 2 Keras

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)